TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 The `cluster` options configure how {{% tts %}} communicates with other components in the cluster.
 These options do not need to be set when running a single instance of {{% tts %}}.
 The most important options are the ones to configure the addresses of the other components in the cluster.

+- `cluster.address`: Address to use for cluster communication
+- `cluster.name`: Name of the current cluster peer
 - `cluster.identity-server`: Address for the Identity Server
 - `cluster.gateway-server`: Address for the Gateway Server
 - `cluster.network-server`: Address for the Network Server
 - `cluster.application-server`: Address for the Application Server
 - `cluster.join-server`: Address for the Join Server
 - `cluster.crypto-server`: Address for the Crypto Server
+- `cluster.gateway-contiguration-server`: Address of the Gateway Configuration Server
+- `cluster.join`: Addresses of cluster peers to join

 The next thing to configure is how peers discover each other, and how peers claim IDs.